Mahedi715/Bengali-Sign-Language-Detection-using-Yolov9/README.md

 ### YOLOv9 Model with Custom Dataset Training

-This project demonstrates how to train the **YOLOv9** object detection model on a custom dataset using a Kaggle notebook.
-Below is a summary of the key steps involved:

 1. **YOLOv9 Repository Cloning**:
    - The official YOLOv9 repository is cloned from GitHub, bringing in all the necessary files required to work with the model.